himalczyk/himalczyk.io/README.md

   - Connecting to APIs
   - Asyncio and aiohttp
   - Web scraping
-  - Deployment config to Heroku (with django-on-heroku and Whitenoise)
+  - Deployment to VPS with Docker (Whitenoise)
-  - Heroku bash commands in the <a href="https://github.com/himalczyk/himalczyk.io/blob/main/notes.md" target="_blank">notes.md</a>
-  - Postgres database on Heroku
+  - Postgres database

 Additional resources:
   - Notes about the whole process in <a href="https://github.com/himalczyk/himalczyk.io/blob/main/notes.md" target="_blank">notes.md</a> file :)